 No matter how much larger the electronic potential sum exceeds the threshold, the same signal is sent down its axon to all the neural synaptic terminals it leads to.In The Portrait of the Brain, Adam Zeman (p 96–97) explains the All-or-None principle

 [Neurons] accumulate a tiny electrical charge, with a higher concentration of negatively charged atoms and molecules inside the cell than outside it.
-This creates the opportunity for signalling.
+This creates the opportunity for signaling.
 When the difference in charge between the inside and the outside of a neuron is reduced by a certain small amount, molecular gates in the cell membrane suddenly open, allowing a … wave of sodium influx travels down the output cable transmitting signals away from the cell … Here is the basis for the neuronal ‘action potential’, the all or nothing, binary signal that conveys the neuron’s crucial decision about whether or not to fire.

 The All-or-None means that all combinations of dendrite inputs that meet or exceed the threshold give rise to the same output.
 Savor that for a moment—different data has the same effect.
 That is displayed in the Figure 8.2, the neural threshold graph, but there’s it merely a red, straight parallel line at the axon potential (aka the action potential).
 If additional dendrites deliver additional electrical potential into the neural soma, the axon output is unaffected.
 Downstream synapses will receive the same signal from this neuron.